FIDE Grand Prix 2022: Prize money

-The prize money for each event is €150,000 which will be awarded as follows:
+The prize money for each event was €150,000 which was awarded as follows:

-In other words, each player receives €5,000, Grand Prix points earned in the pool are worth an additional €1,000, and Grand Prix points earned in a semi-final or final are worth an additional €2,000.
+In other words, each player received €5,000, Grand Prix points earned in the pool were worth an additional €1,000, and Grand Prix points earned in a semi-final or final were worth an additional €2,000.

 Tournament 1 - Berlin, Germany

-The first tournament was held in Berlin, Germany from 4 February to 17.
+The first tournament was held in Berlin, Germany from 4–17 February.
 Due to health and visa issues, Dmitry Andreikin and Ding Liren were replaced with Andrey Esipenko and Radoslaw Wojtaszek, respectively.
 Hikaru Nakamura won the first leg with Levon Aronian as the runner-up.

 Round-robin stage

 The double round-robin stage had the six rounds of standard time control games on 4–7, 9, and 10 February with tie-breaks on 11 February.
 Players in bold advanced to the knockout stage.